UCI-Networking-Group/webform/ARTIFACT-EVALUATION.md

 Each hex-named subfolder corresponds to a crawl task.
 The `job.json` file contains metadata for the crawl task (page title, navigation history, etc.), `form-*.json` files store information about web forms, and `page.html` contains the HTML code of the entire web page.
 See [crawler/README.md](./crawler/README.md) for details.

 It is infeasible to reproduce the crawling process.
-We released our crawls of 11,500 websites as part of the associated artifacts (`crawl-merged-core.tar.xz`).
+We released our crawls of 11,500 websites as part of the associated artifacts (`crawl-merged-core.tar.zst`).
 You can verify that subfolders in `~/webform-data` have the same structure.

 **(E1.2 -- Website List and Domain Categorization)** We use scripts under `./website-list` to download the Tranco list and obtain domain categorization data.
 It is infeasible to reproduce these steps exactly due to the dependency on commercial APIs (see [website-list/README.md](./website-list/README.md) for details).
 We provide the data in a SQLite3 database (`~/webform-db/domain.db`) in the associated artifacts.
 You can verify its content as shown below.